carefree0910/carefree-learn-doc/docs/design-principles.md

 In `carefree-learn`, a `Trainer` should implement the training parts, as listed below:

-+ It assumes that the input data is already 'processed, nice and clean', but it should take care of getting input data into batches, because in real applications batching is essential for performance.
++ It assumes that the input data is already *processed, nice and clean*, but it should take care of getting input data into batches, because in real applications batching is essential for performance.
 + It should take care of the training loop, which includes updating parameters with an optimizer, verbosing metrics, checkpointing, early stopping, logging, etc.

 ## Pipeline